New Orleans Pelicans Odds: Spreads, Totals, Props, NBA Playoffs

 Point Spread

 The point spread considers the margin of victory rather than just which team is victorious.
-Take the below point spreads in a game between the New Orleans Pelicans and New York Knicks:
+Take the point spreads below in a game between the New Orleans Pelicans and the New York Knicks:

 Pelicans +4.5 (-115)